Xunzi (book)

 In the first century AD, Liu Xiang redacted Xunzi's extant oeuvre from hundreds of loose fascicles into 32 bundles of bamboo strips.
 The first commentary on the Xunzi does not appear until 818 AD, when an official named Yang Liang claimed to have corrected errors in the existing bamboo strips and transcribed them on scrolls of silk.
 Yang's commentary still appears in some modern editions of the text.
 The text has been continuously in print since the invention of the printing press in the 11th century AD.

-Chapters of the Xunzi
+Chapters

-The essays in the Xunzi are not in chronological order.
+The essays in the Xunzi are not arranged in chronological order.

 "Discourse on Music"

 Mozi, another philosopher of the Warring States era (pre-unification of China), discouraged the use of music and other forms of culture as being wasteful of resources needed to keep the state healthy and prosperous.
 Xunzi's chapter on music questions this stance, specifically naming Mozi.
 Why, poses Xunzi, should music be renounced if created by the sage kings to create order in expression, or if it brings people into unity and harmony and soldiers into order (for example, via war dances)?
 Or what if it has the ability to reform people?
 Following a line of Confucian thought, Xunzi argues that music, as defined and ordered by the ancient sage kings, acts like ritual in that it moderates and restrains the person listening and the person performing.
 It also positively inspires people and is thus an effective means of governing.
 However, and again agreeing with Confucius, Xunzi does admit that there are types of music which can lead one into licentious behavior, but states that the gentleman knows to be wary of his environment and the sounds he hears.

 Music embodies an unchanging harmony, while rites represent unalterable reason.
 Music unites that which is the same; rites distinguish that which is different; and through the combination of rites and music the human heart is governed...
 Because he criticized music, one would expect Mozi to have met with some punishment.
 And yet in his lifetime the enlightened kings had all died and there was no one to correct his errors, so that stupid men continue to study his doctrines and bring jeopardy to themselves.